niqitosiq/bitmix-cms/packages/api/README.md

 - `src/routes/schemaRoutes.ts`: This file exports a function `setSchemaRoutes` which sets up the routes for the `Schema` entity.
 It uses the `SchemaController` to handle the CRUD operations.

-- `src/routes/componentRoutes.ts`: This file exports a function `setComponentRoutes` which sets up the routes for the `Component` entity.
-It uses the `ComponentController` to handle the CRUD operations.
+- `src/routes/frameRoutes.ts`: This file exports a function `setFrameRoutes` which sets up the routes for the `Frame` entity.
+It uses the `FrameController` to handle the CRUD operations.

 - `.env`: This file is used to store environment variables.
 It may contain the configuration for the SQLite database connection.